Hedwig and the Angry Inch (soundtrack): Tear Me Down

-"Tear Me Down" is a song from the off-Broadway musical Hedwig and the Angry Inch and subsequent film.
-It was composed by Stephen Trask, and performed by the characters Hedwig (John Cameron Mitchell) and Yitzhak (Miriam Shor).
+"Tear Me Down" is performed by the characters Hedwig (John Cameron Mitchell) and Yitzhak (Miriam Shor).
 It is the show's opening number.
-It contains a spoken section alluding to the construction of the Berlin Wall on August 13, 1961 and its fall on November 9, 1989.
+It contains a spoken section alluding to the construction of the Berlin Wall on August 13, 1961, and its fall on November 9, 1989.

 Meaning

-Tear Me Down introduces Hedwig as a person who has been, just like her home town of Berlin, "split in two".
+"Tear Me Down" introduces Hedwig as a person who has been, just like her home town of Berlin, "split in two".
 Most obviously she is part-male and part-female, but as the song progresses, we see that she is also a cross between conqueror and victim ("Enemies and adversaries, they try and tear me down"); spirituality and repugnance ("I rose ... like Lazarus" and "decorate/degrade me with blood, graffiti and spit"); accessibility and imprisonment ("Ain't much of a difference between a bridge and a wall").

 Notably, Hedwig is compared to the divide between Communist East Germany and capitalist West Germany.
 Her personal crisis stems from the disparity between these two states and her inability to reconcile them, much as she cannot reconcile her new body ("I rose from off the doctor's slab").